Camp Builds Leadership, Teamwork, and Environmental Awareness

 This summer, our young men took trips to Camp Miniwanca, in Shelby, Michigan.
-There they had the chance to foster healthy relationships with peers and our coworkers, gain confidence in their abilities, and create memories that will last a lifetime.
-At least one young man even came away with a stronger appreciation for nature and a personal sense of environmental responsibility.
+There they had the opportunity to build outdoor skills for youth, strengthen positive relationships with peers and our staff, grow more confident in their abilities, and create unforgettable memories.
+At least one young man even came away with a stronger appreciation for nature, greater environmental awareness, and a personal sense of environmental responsibility that reflects growing sustainability awareness.

 Ezekiel especially enjoyed splashing in the rolling waves of Lake Michigan and climbing wind-sculpted sand dunes near the campground.